The Seesaw Mechanism

 where we have represented the fields directly coupled to the Higgs by (ν N)T. In other words, ν and N are the mass eigenstates for our neutrinos.

-Finding (6) from (5) is just an eigenvalue problem, with mν and M the eigenvalues.
-That is, we could think of our fields in two different, but essentially equivalent, ways: 1) a mix of Majorana and Dirac particles with the column vector of fields in (4), or 2) pure Majorana fields associated with the mass matrix of (6), represented by the different vector of fields (ν N)T.
+Finding (10) from (8) is just an eigenvalue problem, with mν and M the eigenvalues.
+That is, we could think of our fields in two different, but essentially equivalent, ways: 1) a mix of Majorana and Dirac mass terms with the column vector of fields in (7), or 2) pure Majorana mass terms associated with the mass matrix of (10), whose associated fields are represented by the different column vector (ν N)T.

 Heuristically, finding (ν N)T from (νLc νR)T can be thought of as “rotating” our basis vectors in an abstract space until we find an alignment giving the fields vector the components (ν N)T.

-So far in our world, we may have only seen Dirac particles with mass mD, though tests may yet show we also have Majorana mass terms such as (4) and (5) suggest.
-Assuming that is the case, what would the mass matrix (6) look like in order to give us the kind of Dirac masses mD that we see?
-Remember we are looking for a reason why that mass is so much lower than that of other particles.
+Assuming that is the case in the real world (we have no way of knowing via experiments to date), what would the mass matrix (10) look like in order to give us the kind of masses (either mD or perhaps ) that we see?
+Remember we are looking for a reason why neutrino mass is so much lower than that of other particles.

-The characteristic equation for the eigenvalue problem solution of (5) is then
+The characteristic equation for the eigenvalue problem solution of (8) is

 with eigenvalues,